Sunday 5 Nov 2017, 7.30pmRoyal Festival Hall, London

 Elgar Overture, In the South (Alassio) (Op.
 50)

 Phibbs Clarinet ConcertoLondon premiere

 Walton Belshazzar's Feast

-Alongside, the UK première of a joint commission by the Philharmonia and Principal Clarinet Mark van de Wiel, a Clarinet Concerto from Joseph Phibbs: “Phibbs' writing is brilliantly assured, and his orchestration is not only deft but scintillating”.
-(Sunday Times, May 2016).
+Alongside, enjoy the London premiere of a Clarinet Concerto by Joseph Philbbs, commissioned by soloist Mark van de Wiel, the Philharmonia Orchestra and Malmö Live Konserthus.
+“Phibbs' writing is brilliantly assured, and his orchestration is not only deft but scintillating.”
+(Sunday Times, May 2016)